 - Relationship problems – Extreme mood changes can make it hard to get along with family, friends and partners

-- School and work problems – Extreme mood changes can make it hard to concentrate well in school or at work
+- School and work problems – Extreme mood changes and unusual thoughts can make it hard to concentrate well in school or at work

 - Self-harm behaviors – Some people have thoughts of hurting themselves or attempting suicide